redstreet/fava_investor/README.md

 ### Utilities

-Fava Investor ships with `fava-investor-ticker-util`, which is a collection of utilities for:
+Fava Investor ships with `ticker-util`, which is a collection of utilities for:
 - downloading information from Yahoo for commodities (tickers), and annotating your commodity declarations with metadata
 - discovering relationships between tickers in your Beancount file, such as equivalent